geekrelief/gdnim/README.md

 ## Why? ##

 The goal is to streamline and speed up the process of development for [godot-nim] by adding experimental features like:
+  - support for Nim 2.0 ARC/ORC
   - hot reloading
   - match gdscript features, e.g.: signal declarations, async signal handling, field accessors
-  - support for modern Nim e.g.: gc:ORC support, IC
   - reducing boilerplate, error proneness:
     - file watcher recompiles on save
     - generation of files for scripts and editor plugins (.nim, .gdns, .tscn, etc)